techx/projx-web/README.md

     ```

 ## Opening and closing apps:
-go into the `config.json` and change the following:
+Go into `config.json` and change the following parameters:
-`"appsOpen":<if you want to have apps be closed or not>`
+`appsOpen`, `openDate`, `deadline`, `resumeLink`, and `cycle`.
-You can also change the current cycle in the portal with `"cycle"`, however it will not change the cycle that is on the splash page. you will have to change those mentions yourself.
+This should update the splash page and application portal.

-after you have changed everything, restart the node app:
+After you have changed everything, restart the node app:
-use `$ ps aux` to locate the node process, terminate it, then restart it with `$ node bin/www`
+Use `$ ps aux` to locate the node process, terminate it, then restart it with `$ node bin/www`.

-Must include `config.js` and `auth-server/config.php` (not included in repo) to work.
+Must include `config.json` and `auth-server/config.php` (not included in repo) to work.

 ## Bypass Certificate Authentication